-Fosaprepitant injection is used along with other medications to prevent nausea and vomiting in adults that may occur within 24 hours after receiving cancer chemotherapy treatment.
-It is also used along with other medications to prevent delayed nausea and vomiting that may occur several days after receiving certain chemotherapy medications.
-Fosaprepitant injection is not used to treat nausea and vomiting that you already have.
-Fosaprepitant is in a class of medications called antiemetics.
-It works by blocking the action of neurokinin, a natural substance in the brain that causes nausea and vomiting.
+Aprepitant injection and fosaprepitant injection are used along with other medications to prevent nausea and vomiting in adults that may occur within 24 hours or several days after receiving certain cancer chemotherapy treatments.
+Fosaprepitant injection can also be used in children 6 months of age and older.
+Aprepitant and fosaprepitant injections are not used to treat nausea and vomiting that you already have.
+Aprepitant and fosaprepitant injections are in a class of medications called antiemetics.
+They work by blocking the action of neurokinin, a natural substance in the brain that causes nausea and vomiting.

 How should this medicine be used?

 Aprepitant injection comes as an emulsion (liquid) and fosaprepitant injection comes as a powder to be mixed with liquid and given intravenously (into a vein) by a doctor or nurse in a medical facility.
 Aprepitant injection or fosaprepitant injection is usually given as a one-time dose on day 1 of a chemotherapy treatment cycle, finishing about 30 minutes before the start of chemotherapy.
 For children and teenagers receiving aprepitant injection and adults receiving fosaprepitant with certain chemotherapy treatments, oral aprepitant may also be given on days 2 and 3 of the chemotherapy treatment cycle.